 4.2 Common Issues and Solutions

-Even with proper maintenance, bread machines can occasionally present challenges.
-Here are some common problems and solutions:
+Even with good care, bread machines can act up.
+Here are some usual problems and fixes:

-- Undercooked Bread: If bread remains doughy, it may require longer baking time or a different cycle setting.
-Always check your user manual for specific recommendations.
+- Undercooked Bread: If it’s doughy inside, try a longer bake time or a different cycle.
+Check your manual for tips.

-- Overflow: Overfilling the bread pan can lead to mess.
-Be sure to adhere to the recipe’s ingredient proportions.
+- Overflow: Overfilling the pan makes a mess.
+Stick to the recipe’s ingredient amounts.

 4.3 When to Replace Your Bread Machine

-- Physical damage to the bread pan or kneading blade
+- The bread pan or kneading blade is damaged

 5. FAQ Section